MSADS-Capstone/navigating_crime/README.md

 Vandeviver, C. (2014).
 Applying Google Maps and Google Street View in criminological research. *Crime Science, 3*(1). https://doi.org/10.1186/s40163-014-0013-2

 Wang, Y. Li, Y., Yong S., Rong, X., Zhang, S. (2017).
 Improvement of ID3 algorithm based on simplified information entropy and coordination degree. *2017 Chinese Automation Congress (CAC)*, 1526-1530. https://doi.org/10.1109/CAC.2017.8243009

+## License
+Copyright (c) 2022, Leonid Shpaner, Christopher Robinson, and Jose Luis Estrada.

+All source code and software in this repository are made available under the terms of the [MIT license](https://opensource.org/licenses/MIT).

+## Acknowledgements
+Thank you Professor Dr. Tarshizi for your guidance in facilitating this capstone project.
+Moreover, thank you to everyone involved as contributors to this repository.